-SPCA’s position is that humans have a duty of care to assist wild animals found in pain or distress as a direct consequence of a human activity or interference, or as a result of a natural disaster.
+SPCA believes humans have a duty of care to assist wild animals found in pain or distress as a direct consequence of a human activity or interference, or because of a natural disaster.

 SPCA supports the rehabilitation of wild animals when there is a reasonable expectation that they will be successfully returned back into the wild.

-SPCA advocates that wild crustaceans caught for food must be treated humanely at all times.
+SPCA advocates that wild, aquatic crustaceans, including crayfish, crabs, and lobsters, caught for food must be treated humanely at all times.

 Deliberate Spread of Viruses or Other Biological Control Methods

 SPCA advocates for the use of methods of population control that minimise the negative welfare harms caused to targeted and non-targeted animals.

 SPCA advocates for an animal welfare impact assessment for any activity that may cause negative welfare impacts to wildlife, including damage to the environment itself, e.g., the pollution of land, air, or water.